cjsv/uuid/README.md

 Varient 3, represented by the topmost three bits of byte 9 having values 111, is reserved for future definition.
 The usage of the remaining 125 bits is unspecified, resulting in currently invalid UUIDs.
-This module does not attempt to handle variant 3 UUIDs.
+This Erlang module does not attempt to handle variant 3 UUIDs.